magnifiques/magnifiques/README.md

 #  Hello! my name is magnifiques :pizza:.

+### I am currently working and building web applications based on ReactJS and other modules.

 <!--
 **magnifiques/magnifiques** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.